North American Pitcher Plants

 Care – How to Grow Sarracenia

-These are a very easy care carnivorous plant, they require a moisture retentive growing medium and are best in good sun.
+The basics are that they require a moisture retentive growing medium and are best in good sun.

 - A slightly acidic soil or growing medium is best and a mixture or 70% peat moss and 30% perlite works well for many growers.

 - In containers, the plants should be potted into the growing medium in a pot that is around 15cm (6 inches) tall.
 This pot can then sit in a tray of water around 2.5cm to 5cm (1 – 2 inches) deep.

 - During the growing season, after regularly.
 Once summer comes around, cut back on watering, allow the soil to dry a little however keep the pot sitting in water.

 - Sarracenia will have foliage die back, as well a pitchers that die.
 The dead pitchers should be removed as they occur.
 Dead basal foliage is best removed in spring.